Murgy/ClassicClassColors/README.md

 # ClassicClassColors
-Enables Class Colors in WoW Classic
+World of Warcraft addon that enables Class Colors in WoW Classic